In Ptero, a Test Suite is the primary unit for executing tests.

 After uploading the dataset, preview the file to confirm all values loaded correctly.

-Verify how variables and data sets were applied in the test results — see Reviewing Test Results.
+- To verify how variables and Data Set values were applied in test results, see Reviewing Test Results.

 Device Settings (D2D only) #